 - Select a teacher from the list of participants (teachers who have agreed to make the same kind of commitment to you) and contact that teacher directly.
-Our list of teachers includes their nearest airport, so that you can factor in the travel costs.
+Our teachers' list includes airports nearest to them so that you can factor in the travel costs.

-- Contact the teacher and set up a schedule of 4 visits to take place between September and June.
+- Contact the teacher and set up a schedule of 2 or 4 visits to take place before the end of 2017.

 - Agree to guarantee a minimum of 10 hours of teaching at $50/hour for each 2-day visit; this time could be used for private lessons, group coaching, master classes, and/or beginner sessions.
 (Note: Your group can decide to divvy the payments up as they see fit, but must provide the teacher with a minimum $500 per visit.)

 - Arrange to provide local transportation, housing, and food for the Circuit Rider during each visit.